Huuums/vscode-folder-templates/README.md

 | templateNotation       | {start: string[], end: string[]}        | `{start: ["<","["], end: [">", "]"]}` | If you would like to customize how to annotate strings that should be interpolated use this option|
 | ignoreFiles            | string[]                                | ["**/.gitkeep"]                       | This option takes an array of globs to define which files should not be created by the extension  |

-If a template is specified for a file its value should match one of the names of your [folderTemplates.fileTemplates](#folderTemplates.fileTemplates) or have the `EmptyDirectory` value.
+If a template is specified for a file its value should match one of the names of your [folderTemplates.fileTemplates](#filetemplates) or have the `EmptyDirectory` value.
 If the template value is `EmptyDirectory` it will create an empty directory instead of a file.

-### folderTemplates.fileTemplates
+### folderTemplates.fileTemplates {#filetemplates}

 - The `key` of the `key-value` pair is the name of the template
 - The value can either be